A Day Out in Austin with Thor Harris

 “I told Goat we met in Tasmania,” he says.

 “Who’s Goat?”
 I ask.

 “Her!”
 He points to Sarah.
-“Her last night is Gautier so we call her Goat.”
+“Her last name is Gautier so we call her Goat.”

 Thor moved to Austin in 1985 to go to art school.
 He dropped out pretty quick.
 “I found all the weirdos in town, and the queers and stoners, and let them tell me what to read instead,” he says.
 Whatever book it was, I think, looking around the yard, he’s still reading it.